nickrenda/blog/Stat101/Topics/Unit-1/Chapter03.md

 Standard Deviation
 ========================================================

-- Denoted by the letter s
+- Denoted by the letter **"s"**
 - Measures the variability (spread) from mean
-    - Values closer to mean = smaller contribution to s
+    - Values closer to mean = smaller contribution to $s$
-    - Values far away from mean = larger contribution to s
+    - Values far away from mean = larger contribution to $s$
-- S depends on how far way values are "on average" from the mean
+- $S$ depends on how far way values are "on average" from the mean

 Example
 ========================================================